 You can make a disclosure (rather than a complaint) of sexual assault or sexual harassment to the University, if you do not want us to investigate or take any specific action in response to the incident.
 We understand that this can be a difficult time, so this is a way to report something that’s happened and find out your options for support without needing to provide your personal details.

 In some circumstances, we may need to investigate, to ensure your safety or the safety of other members of the University community, or to meet our legal obligations.
 Find out more about how your disclosure will be managed.

 If you make a disclosure, you can still choose to make a complaint to the University about the same incident at a later time.

 You can make a complaint of sexual assault or sexual harassment if you would like the University to investigate or to take specific action and the complaint relates to something that happened on University lands or is about University related conduct.
 University related conduct means any conduct that is connected to the University, including conduct that occurs at or in connection with a Residential College or University owned or affiliated student accommodation, or a University related function or event (whether sanctioned or organised by the University or not).
-See the Student Sexual Assault and Sexual Harassment Policy 2018 for more information.
+See the Student Sexual Misconduct Policy 2018 for more information.

 We can only take disciplinary action against another student or a staff member when you make a complaint through this process.
 However, we may take interim measures if we need to, such as moving a student into another class, to ensure your safety or the safety of others.